 Australia has contributed a lot to the eCommerce growth of the Asia-Pacific market, becoming one of the largest online markets in this area.
 Australia’s strong economy and infrastructure are the backbone of this growth, thanks to their population's fast increasing use of the Internet over the past decade.

 That being said, there are many opportunities for global sellers to enter the Australian market.

-While the growing scale of eCommerce in Australia has been steadily trending upwards in the past few decades, in recent years, it's seen a boom.
-As Statista's eCommerce Australia statistics show, the revenue in from eCommerce in 2018 is estimated at US$12,060m.
+While the growing scale of eCommerce in Australia has been steadily trending upwards in the past few decades, it's seen a boom in recent years.
+As Statista's eCommerce Australia statistics show, the revenue from eCommerce in 2018 is estimated at US$12,060m.

 The expected growth rate is also looking positive – from 2018-2022, it is estimated to be 8.9%.
 This will result in an increase in the volume of revenue to US$ 16,969m by 2022.